-A 4 μ s (MFM) or 8 μ s (FM) pulse is provided as an output to the drive.
+A 4 $\mu$ sec (MFM) or 8 $\mu$ sec (FM) pulse is provided as an output to the drive.
 For every step pulse issued, the drive moves one track location in a direction determined by the direction output.
-The chip will step the drive in the same direction it last stepped unless the command changes the direction.
+The chip steps the drive in the same direction it last stepped unless the command changes the direction.

 The Direction signal is active high when stepping in and low when stepping out.
-The Direction signal is valid 24μs before the first stepping pulse is generated.
+The Direction signal is valid 24 $\mu sec$ before the first stepping pulse is generated.

-After the last directional step an additional 30 milliseconds of head settling time takes place if the Verify flag is set in Type I commands.
-There is also a 30 ms head settling time if the E flag is set in any Type II or III command.
+After the last directional step an additional \30 msec of head settling time takes place if the Verify flag is set in Type I Commands.
+There is also a \30 msec head settling time if the E flag is set in any Type II or III Command.

-When a Seek, Step or Restore command is executed, an optional verification of Read/Write head position can be performed by setting bit 2 (V = 1) in the command word to a logic 1.
-The verification operation begins at the end of the 30 millisecond settling time after the head is loaded against the media.
+When a Seek, Step or Restore Command is executed, an optional verification of Read/Write head position can be performed by setting bit 2 (V = 1) in the command word to a logic 1.
+The verification operation begins at the end of the \30 msec settling time after the head is loaded against the media.
 The track number from the first encountered ID Field is compared against the contents of the Track Register.
-If the track numbers compare and the ID Field Cyclic Redundancy Check (CRC) is correct, the verify operation is complete and an INTRQ is generated with no errors.
-If there is a match but not a valid CRC, the CRC error status bit is set (Status Bit 3), and the next encountered ID field is read from the disk for the verification operation.
+If the track numbers compare and the ID Field CRC is correct, the verify operation is complete and an INTRQ is generated with no errors.
+If there is a match but not a valid CRC, the CRC error status bit is set (Status Bit 3), and the next encountered ID Field is read from the disk for the verification operation.

-The WD1770 must find an ID field with correct track number and correct CRC within 5 revolutions of the media, otherwise the seek error is set and an INTRQ is generated.
+The WD177X-00 finds an ID Field with correct track number and correct CRC within 5 revolutions of the media, or the seek error is set and an INTRQ is generated.
 If V=0, no verification is performed.

-All commands, except the Force Interrupt command, may be programmed via the h Flag to delay for spindle motor start up time.
-If the h Flag is not set and the Motor On line is low when a command is received, the WD1770 will force Motor On to a logic 1 and wait 6 revolutions before executing the command.
-At 300 RPM, this guarantees a one second spindle start up time.
-If after finishing the command, the device remains idle for 10 revolutions, the Motor

-On line will go back to a logic 0.
-If a command is issued while Motor On is high, the command will execute immediately, defeating the 6 revolution start up.
-This feature allows consecutive Read or Write commands without waiting for motor start up each time; the WD1770 assumes the spindle motor is up to speed.
+On the WD1770-00 and WD1772-00 only, all commands, except the Force Interrupt Command, are programmed via the h Flag to delay for spindle motor start up time.
+If the h Flag is not set and the MO signal is low when a command is received, the WD1770/2-00 forces MO to a logic 1 and waits 6 revolutions before executing the command.
+At 300 RPM, this guarantees a one; second spindle start up time.
+If after finishing the command, the device remains idle for 9 revolutions, the MO signal goes back to a logic 0.
+If a command is issued while MO is high, the command executes immediately, defeating the 6 revolution start up.
+This feature allows consecutive Read or Write commands without waiting for motor start up each time; the WD1770/2-00 assumes the spindle motor is up to speed.